BioJulia/Automa.jl/docs/src/theory.md

 ![State diagram of the simpler DFA for `re"(\+|-)?(0|1)*"`](figure/large_machine.png)

-Unfortunately, as the name "powerset construction" hints, convering an NFA with N nodes may result in a DFA with up to 2^N nodes.
+Unfortunately, as the name "powerset construction" hints, converting an NFA with N nodes may result in a DFA with up to 2^N nodes.
 This inconvenient fact drives important design decisions in regex implementations.
 There are basically two approaches: